bobg/decouple/Readme.md

 very verbose debugging output is printed along the way.

 The report will be empty if decouple has no findings.
-Otherwise, a report will look something like this:
+Otherwise, it will look something like this:

 ```
 $ decouple